-(B) The worker provides the division, when requested, a competent statement verifying the condition of the worker's immediate family member.

-(II) Separating from a job because a member of the worker's immediate family is suffering from a disability that requires the worker to care for the immediate family member for a period that exceeds the greater of the employer's medical leave of absence policy or the provisions of the federal "Family and Medical Leave Act of 1993" if the worker meets the following requirements:

-(A) The worker informed his or her employer, if the employer has posted or given actual advance notice of the requirement to so inform the employer, of the condition of the worker's immediate family member; and

-(B) The worker provides the division, when requested, a competent statement verifying the condition of the worker's immediate family member.

-(III) The director of the division shall adopt rules as necessary to implement and administer this paragraph (v).

-(IV) Any benefits awarded to the claimant under this paragraph (v) normally chargeable to the employer shall be charged to the fund, and any such benefits shall not affect an employer's premium.

-(V) As used in this paragraph (v):

-(A) "Disability" means all types of verified disability, including, without limitation, mental and physical disabilities; permanent and temporary disabilities; and partial and total disabilities.

-(B) "Illness" means verified poor health or sickness.
+- (B) The worker provides the division, when requested, a competent statement verifying the condition of the worker's immediate family member. - (II) Separating from a job because a member of the worker's immediate family is suffering from a disability that requires the worker to care for the immediate family member for a period that exceeds the greater of the employer's medical leave of absence policy or the provisions of the federal "Family and Medical Leave Act of 1993" if the worker meets the following requirements: - (A) The worker informed his or her employer, if the employer has posted or given actual advance notice of the requirement to so inform the employer, of the condition of the worker's immediate family member; and - (B) The worker provides the division, when requested, a competent statement verifying the condition of the worker's immediate family member. - (III) The director of the division shall adopt rules as necessary to implement and administer this paragraph (v). - (IV) Any benefits awarded to the claimant under this paragraph (v) normally chargeable to the employer shall be charged to the fund, and any such benefits shall not affect an employer's premium. - (V) As used in this subsection (4)(v): - (A) "Disability" means all types of verified disability, including, without limitation, mental and physical disabilities; permanent and temporary disabilities; and partial and total disabilities. - (B) "Illness" means verified poor health or sickness. - (C) Repealed. - (w) Separating from employment because the employer requires the employee to work in an environment that is not in compliance with: - (I) Federal centers for disease control and prevention guidelines applicable to the employer's business and workplace at the time of the determination:

-(C) "Immediate family member" means the worker's spouse, partner in a civil union, parent, or minor child under eighteen years of age.
+- (II) State and federal laws, rules, and regulations concerning disease mitigation and workplace safety; - (III) An executive order issued by the governor requiring the employer to close the business or modify the operation of the business; and - (IV) Any public health order issued by the department of public health and environment or a local government to close the business or modify the operation of the business; - (x) Separating from employment because the employee is the primary caretaker of: - (I) A child enrolled in a school that is closed due to a public health emergency; or - (II) A family member or household member who is quarantined due to an illness during a public health emergency; - (y) Separating from employment because the employee is immunocompromised and more susceptible to illness or disease during a public health emergency as evidenced by the employee's health care provider.